^

 • pressure of the inflatable cuff on the mucous membrane of the respiratory tract;

-• material from which it is made;
+• the material it is made of;

 • atypical lower tracheostomy;

-• bacterial inflammation of the tracheostomy zone;
+• bacterial inflammation of the tracheostomy area;

 • duration of intubation.